 Canterbury College offers many courses in creative media ranging from A Levels right through to higher education.

 East Kent College (formerly Thanet College) offers a course that applies to the whole multimedia industry.
 This includes the students being introduced to new technologies, latest skills and working practices.

-K College offers A Level and further education courses that are based in Dover and Tonbridge.
+West College (formerly K College) offers A Level and further education courses that are based in Dover and Tonbridge.

 - Creative Media Production BTEC Level 2 Diploma

 - Creative Media Production BTEC Level 3 Extended Diploma

 - Photography – BTEC Level 3 Extended Diploma